w3c/wot-discovery/explainer/Explainer.md

 has been performed:
 - LogiLabs TDD - An implementation supporting SPARQL queries, sponsored by Siemens.
 - WoT Hive TDD - An implementation supporting SPARQL queries, sponsored by Universidad Politécnica de Madrid.
+- LinkSmart TDD - An early implementation done by Fraunhofer.
-- TinyIoT TDD - An implementation supporting JSONPath queries, forked from an initial implmentation done by Fraunhofer as part of the LinkSmart project.
+- TinyIoT TDD - An implementation supporting JSONPath queries, forked from an the early implementation done by Fraunhofer.
 - Minimal TDD - An implementation that intentionally includes only the core features designed to support static implementations, such as devices statically hosting multiple separate sensors.
 Done by Intel.